cfengine/documentation/reference/functions/execresult.markdown

 }
 ```

-**Notes**:

-The second argument (useshell/noshell) decides whether a shell will be
-used to encapsulate the command.
-This is necessary in order to combine
-commands with pipes etc, but remember that each command requires a new
-process that reads in files beyond CFEngine's control.
-Thus using a
-shell is both a performance hog and a potential security issue.

-Note: you should never use this function to execute commands that make
+**Notes**: you should never use this function to execute commands that make
 changes to the system, or perform lengthy computations.
 Such an
 operation is beyond CFEngine's ability to guarantee convergence, and on
 multiple passes and during syntax verification these function calls are
 executed, resulting in system changes that are 'covert'.
 Calls to
 `execresult` should be for discovery and information extraction only.

-Note: if the command is not found, the result will be the empty string.

 **Change:** policy change in CFEngine 3.0.5.
 Previously newlines were
 changed for spaces, now newlines are preserved.